nebarukun/game_catch_it/README.md

 A small catch it game made with HTML, CSS (Less) and JavaScript (jQuery).

-You can choose how many you want to play.
+You can choose how many minutes you want to play.

 The cube becomes smaller depending on how much time has passed.